phudz611/Rest-Api-Anime-and-Comic/README.md

 ## 🎯 Overview

-**SankaVollerei** is a powerful, free REST API service that provides comprehensive access to anime and comic data.
+**Sanka Api** is a powerful, free REST API service that provides comprehensive access to anime and comic data.
 With coverage spanning from 1917 to the present day, our API offers developers a robust solution for building anime and comic-related applications.

 ### ✨ Key Highlights